This page is for customers, if you’re a financial adviser, our adviser centre can provide all the information you need.

 Who is not eligible for a Relevant Life Plan?

-Members of a Limited Liability Partnership (LLP), Sole Traders (as owners of their own business), Partners of a Traditional English Partnership and Shareholders who are employees.
+Members of a Limited Liability Partnership (LLP), Sole Traders (as owners of their own business), Partners of a Traditional English Partnership and Shareholders who are not employees.

 Relevant life insurance tax treatment

 Relevant life cover is owned by a company.
 Premiums are paid by the employer and can be offset against corporation tax as long as the policy forms part of the employee’s remuneration package.

 It must be exclusively “for the purpose of trade” and is not considered a business asset.
 Its sole purpose must not be to avoid tax.
 Businesses pay no National Insurance on relevant life premiums, which is a further cost saving.

 In order to quality for favourable tax treatment, a relevant life insurance policy must meet the following HMRC requirements:

 - The policy is entirely and only for protection and can have no surrender value

 - The employee is the person covered; this does not cover shareholders who are not employees.